Search: 428 results

 Verse ConceptsThornsEvil AssociationsThe Wicked Will Perish

-But the man that shall touch them must be fenced with iron and the staff of a spear; and they shall be utterly burned with fire in the same place.
+And the man that will touch them provideth himself with iron and the staff of a spear; And they shall be utterly burned with fire in their place.

 Verse ConceptsIronToolsTouching To HarmBurning People